 How is interoperability achieved?

 The interoperability part of SI involves structuring the domain’s knowledge as a high level ontology, and imposing rules and constraints on it, so it becomes machine-readable for AI.
-These ontological knowledge frameworks are generally built using ontology standards like OWL (Web Ontology Language) and RDF.
-Standard formats and principles of this sort make it easier for different systems to link up (interoperate) across the global economy, providing the conditions for the semantic web to grow.
+These ontological knowledge frameworks are traditionally built using ontology standards like OWL (Web Ontology Language) and RDF.
+Standard formats and principles of this sort help different systems to link up (interoperate) across the global economy, providing the conditions for the semantic web to grow, although they also have significant limitations.

 Once high level alignment is agreed between different systems, then ontology tools, semantic matching algorithms, and crosswalk standards (like SKOS mappings) can be used to resolve the technical detail, ready for testing.
 At this point the ontology’s categories – such as ‘customer’ for example – can be populated with actual customer details from the domain, via a knowledge graph.